-Harris County Community-Based Care Comprehensive Assessment and Environmental Scan
+Harris County Community-Based Care Comprehensive Assessment & Environmental Scan

 SUMMARY – This assessment and environmental scan is intended to serve as a resource for the Houston Community as it improves their foster care system and develops longer term plans for successfully transitioning to a community-based care model.